sgra64/se1-play/README.md

 ```
 Output will show the content of the file. -->

-Next, Java source code should be created in files.
-You should use an IDE for that.
+Next, fill Java source code into the created in files using your IDE.

-IDE (particularly *VSCode*) are sensitive where they are started.
 Lanuch the IDE from the project directory, for *VSCode :*

 ```sh